 Evaporated Milk Is Usually Thicker Than Milk

 It’s important to understand how evaporated milk is supposed to turn out when things are done right.
-If you’ve ever had proper evaporated milk before, then you should know that it’s slightly thicker than standard milk.
+If you’ve ever had proper evaporated milk before, you should know that it’s slightly thicker than standard milk.

 Also, you should know that evaporated milk will look just a bit different than normal milk when it’s done.
 It should be a little bit darker in color than standard milk.

-If it doesn’t turn out this way, then you did something wrong during the process.
+If it doesn’t turn out this way, you did something wrong during the process.
 You know that it’s possible to add too much water, but you should also know that you need to get the heating process right.